 - Winslow Road Historic District (PDF)

 The Landmark Commission must review all exterior changes proposed for individual landmarks and properties located in the Winslow Road and Shaker Square local landmark districts.
 This includes building changes and environmental/landscape changes.
-More information.
+View the Application Procedures document for more details.

 Preservation Month Photo Contest